Self-consistent quantum measurement tomography based on semidefinite programming: Semidefinite programs for measurement tomography

 \subsubsection{$1$-norm, a.k.a.
 Many-deltas SDP}

 The other norm that we analyse is the 1-norm, for which \eqref{eqn:norm} becomes

 We can use the same reasoning as before and rewrite this optimisation problem as

 Notice that now we have added one perturbation $\delta_{jk}$ to each $f_{jk}$, which implies having more variables than the SDP \eqref{eqn:singleDelta}.
 At the same time, now we can have more fine-tuned information about which frequencies need to be perturbed more to have a physical description.
-As we will show later, we can explore this for detecting mismatches in the experiment.
+As we will see later, this SDP will be particularly useful to detect errors in the preparation of specific input states.

+\mar{\gui{As stated above,} the $1-$norm introduces the total variation distance between the experimental and reconstructed probabilities distributions.
+Thus, the solution of Eq. \eqref{eqn:manydeltas} can be simply seen as a quantifier of how well we can distinguish the observed statistics from a truly quantum one \cite{nielsen_chuang_2010,Watrous2018}.}

-In the next chapters we will numerically investigate the performance of these SDPs.
-Our numerics were run using the MOSEK solver \cite{mosek} at CVXPY \cite{diamond2016cvxpy,agrawal2018rewriting}.
+\mar{In Sec.~\ref{sec:noise} we will employ these SDPs for numerical simulations of different QMT experiments.} Our numerics were run using the MOSEK solver \cite{mosek} with CVXPY \cite{diamond2016cvxpy,agrawal2018rewriting}. \mar{The code we have developed can be found in \cite{github} and can be easily employed for reproducing the results of this paper and/or for analyzing different quantum tomographic experiments.}

+\mar{We point out that our aim is not to employ SDPs to improve the performance of QMT (e.g., better runtime with respect to previous methods), but for a better understanding of noise in QMT and for possible self-consistent estimations based on the see-saw method which we describe in the next section.
+This being said, characterizing the technical performance of the SDPs introduced in this section is also important.
+We have observed that using the MOSEK solver and CVXPY the performance of SDPs is comparable with that of the widely used log-MLE fitting method \cite{Fiurasek2001}.
+We refer the reader to Appendix~\ref{sec:runningTime} for a comparison between these two approaches.}